 CARM: Cults - An Outline Analysis

-Presented by Christian Apologetics & Research Ministry, a non-profit Christian ministry, the site offers an outline on cults, including common characteristics, a discussion of the types of people who are vulnerable to joining a cult and why they might join a cult, the recruitment techniques typically used, and measures that are used by a cult to keep people from leaving, as well as how a family member or others might get a loved one out of a cult.
+Presented by Christian Apologetics & Research Ministry, a non-profit Christian ministry, the site offers an outline of cults, including common characteristics, a discussion of the types of people who are vulnerable to joining a cult and why they might join a cult, the recruitment techniques typically used, and measures that are used by a cult to keep people from leaving, as well as how a family member or others might get a loved one out of a cult.
+Other articles on the topic are included.

 The word has several precise, and several less precise definitions, and may mean different things depending on the context in which it is used as well as the perspective of the person using it.
 Published by Apologetics Index, a Christian group, the site offers several definitions of the word, explaining why, and under what conditions or context, the definitions may vary.
 Included are theological and sociological definitions, destructive cults, and why some cults are not destructive.

-CEI is a non-profit organization dedicated to public education and research, largely the study of destructive cults, and other controversial groups and movements, and to post news and information about them.
-The site features a public database of these groups to assist researchers and other professionals, the media, and interested members of the public.
-A message board allows for interactive discussion, and relevant books on the subject are recommended.
+CEI is a non-profit organization dedicated to public education and research, primarily studying destructive cults and other controversial groups and movements and posting news and information about them.
+The site features a public database of these groups to assist researchers and other professionals, the media, and interested public members.
+An online message board allows for interactive discussion, and relevant books and educational DVDs on the subject are recommended.

 https://culteducation.com/

-Presented and maintained by the Cult Education Institute, the site tracks news reports relating to secular and religious groups or sects that it has identified as cults, including, organizing them chronologically, and linking to the original sources.
-Links may be submitted by registered site visitors, and comments may also be added.
+Presented and maintained by the Cult Education Institute, the site tracks news reports relating to secular and religious groups or sects identified as cults, including organizing them chronologically and linking to the original sources.
+Registered site visitors may submit links, and comments may also be added.
 A member's section is included, and link and comment guidelines are posted.
+Information on analyzing or responding to specific situations is included, and contacts are provided.

 https://cultnews.net/